 I am a National Institute on Aging Postdoctoral Fellow at the Duke University Center for the Study of Aging and Human Development working with Terrie E. Moffitt and Avshalom Caspi.

 I work at the intersection of genetics, the social and behavioral sciences, and public health.
-My research program focuses on the developmental genetic epidemiology of chronic disease and social gradients in health in later-life.
-My work leverages cutting edge genome science and longitudinal data from population-based cohorts to identify mechanisms that cause accelerated health decline in older age.
+My work brings together discoveries from the cutting edge of genome science and longitudinal data from population-based cohorts to identify mechanisms that cause accelerated health decline in older age.
 I take a life-span approach that encompasses research on cohorts of children, young and middle-aged adults, and older adults.
 My goal is is to understand why socioeconomically disadvantaged populations suffer increased morbidity in older age and earlier mortality, and to devise strategies for intervention to mitigate these health inequalities.

 - Genetic Epidemiology – Life course and developmental approaches

 - Health disparities and social gradients in health

 My current research is organized around three questions: (1) What are the genetic and environmental causes of early-onset chronic health problems such as obesity, asthma, and substance use/abuse?
 (2) How do health problems in the first half of the life course relate to the pace of health and functional decline in later life?
 (3) What public health strategies can be deployed to address these challenges?